Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Model: ERM with Convex Losses

-where \(m_{e}(x):=\mathbb{E}\!\left[\inner{g(x)}{e}\,\middle|\,x, e\right]\).
-On the event \(\{\|g(x)\|=0\}\), the condition is vacuous.
-We use $\varphi_{x,e}$ to denote the corresponding conditional probability distribution. \end{assumption} Intuitively, Assumption \ref{ass:noise} states that if we take the random vector $\nabla_1\cl(f^*(x),y)$ and “slice’’ its probability density along any given direction, the resulting one-dimensional conditional distribution is centered and sub-Gaussian.
-In other words, every directional projection of the noise behaves like a zero-mean sub-Gaussian variable.
-This condition is mild and is satisfied by many classical distributions, including the multivariate normal distribution and multivariate $t$-distributions.

-At the same time, since $\hat{f}$ minimizes the empirical risk, again by computing the first order condition about the Gâteaux derivative, we have the following proposition similar to Proposition \ref{prop:gateaux1}. \begin{proposition} For the empirical risk minimization procedure, given $\cF$ is convex, we have that
+\end{proposition} Therefore, given any $x$, $\cl_1'(f^*(x),y)$ is a zero-mean random variable.
+Naturally, in this paper, we assume the following sub-Gaussian tail property about it. \begin{assumption} Fix any $x\in\cX$, $\cl_1'(f^*(x),y)$ is $\sigma^2$ sub-Gaussian. \end{assumption} Similarly, since $\hat{f}$ minimizes the empirical risk, again by the first order condition about the Gâteaux derivative, we have the following proposition similar to Proposition \ref{prop:gateaux1}. \begin{proposition} For the empirical risk minimization procedure, if $\cF$ is convex, we have that

-\end{proposition} We are now ready to elaborate on the excess risk, which serves as the performance metric of any algorithm in statistical learning.
+\end{proposition} We now elaborate on the excess risk, which serves as the performance metric for the generalization power of any algorithm in statistical learning.
 In the fixed design setting, the \emph{excess risk} is defined as

-where $\cbr{y_i'}_{i=1}^{n}$ are new test data points that are independent of $\hat{f}$.
+where $\cbr{y_i'}_{i=1}^{n}$ are new test data points that are drawn from the same distribution and are independent of the training dataset.
+For the square loss, the corresponding excess risk is $\|\hat{f}-f^*\|_n^2$.
 Under the ERM procedure, we can also define the \emph{empirical excess risk} as